-MOMI history files consume disk space.
-The default files sizes are found in Resizing History Files.
+The default amount of disk space consumed by MOMI history files may be found in Resizing History Files.
 Care should be given to not impact disk space required by other applications.

 MOMI initially writes history to the HST01DB file.
 History is consolidated from HST01DB into HST02DB, from HST02DB into HST03DB and finally from HST03DB into HST04DB.
 The consolidation process generally a) reads all needed records from one file, b) writes all needed records into the second file and c) goes back and deletes oldest eligible data from the first file.
 Spreading MOMI history files out across multiple disk does not really 'help' to provide any performance improvements at least to MOMI, however it may help other applications also residing on the same volume if it is heavily loaded.